delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ## Objects and message passing

-JavaScript objects, as well as being able to use code as any other like value, allow us to codify the concepts of _object_ and _message passing_ from object-oriented programming.
+JavaScript objects and the ability to use code as a value like any other allow us to codify the concepts of _object_ and _message passing_ from object-oriented programming.

 ### Codifying the state

-With everything we've seen until now, you should have enough knowledge to codify the state.
+With everything we have seen until now, you should have enough knowledge to codify the state.
 The **attribute set** of the object in the object-oriented model translates into the **property set** of JavaScript objects.

 In the _Space Invaders_ example, the state of enemies comprised of: